isc-projects/bind9/doc/arm/reference.rst

 account cannot become more positive than the per-second limit or more negative than ``window`` times the per-second limit.
-When the specified number of credits for a class of responses is set to 0, those responses are not rate limited.
+When the specified number of credits for a class of responses is set to 0, those responses are not rate-limited.

-The notions of "identical response" and "DNS client" for rate limiting are not simplistic.
+The notions of "identical response" and "DNS client" for rate-limiting are not simplistic.
 All responses to an address block are counted as if to a single client.
 The prefix lengths of addresses blocks are specified with ``ipv4-prefix-length`` (default 24) and ``ipv6-prefix-length``